moussmo/palavro/content/posts/history_art/the-best-and-only-louvre-museum-routes-you-need-1.md

 </a>

 Now this is a sight to behold ! \
 Atop the colossal main stairs of the Louvre stands a headless Greek Goddess named Niké.
-With wings widespread, she is ready to take her flight, joining her fellow gods in mount Olympus.
+With wings widespread, she lands on the prow of a ship, announcing a forthcoming victory for those who believe in her, or perhaps she is ready to take her flight, joining her fellow gods in mount Olympus.

 The *Winged Victory of Samothrace* is perhaps the most important sculpture that popped out of the Hellenestic period.
-It was discovered by French archaeologist Champoiseau in the Greek island of Samothrace during the 19th century, and it has ever since been a denizen of the Louvre, one of the many jewels the museum is delighted to exhibit.
+It was discovered by French archaeologist Champoiseau in the island of Samothrace in the northern Aegean sea during the 19th century, and it has ever since been a denizen of the Louvre, one of the many jewels the museum is delighted to exhibit.
 Despite missing her head and a few limbs, the goddess looks stunning !
+It is one of the rare Hellenestic sculptures that endured the test of time and which are not known through Roman replicas.

-To fully appreciate the sculpture and all of its majesty, Louvre experts advise not to stand in front of it but rather move a bit to the right or left so that you could have a 3/4 view of the masterpiece.
+To fully appreciate the sculpture and all of its majesty, art experts advise not to stand in front of it but rather move slightly sto the right or left so that you could have a 3/4 view of the masterpiece.

 ![samothrace](../../images/junhyung-park-NKh-_Sy4Oz8-unsplash.jpg)